Proposals to improve access to health services in Rutland where treatment is needed on the same day

 How we propose to fund the improvements

-The cost of the service would be £315,000 per year.
+The cost of the service would be £315,000 per year, which is the same as it is now.
 This would be funded through the existing annual, local NHS budget.

-The local NHS want to know what you think about our proposals to improve services in Rutland.
+The local NHS wanted to know what you thought about our proposals to improve services in Rutland.

-• Pick a copy of the questionnaire from a local community or public venue in Rutland
+• Picking up a copy from a local community or public venue in Rutland

 • Write to us at Freepost Plus RUEE-ZAUY-BXEG, Rutland Consultation, NHS LLR ICB, Room G30, Pen Lloyd Building, County Hall, Glenfield, Leicester, LE3 8TB